1. What good deeds are and how they are made manifest

 Excerpted from “Prepare Sufficient Good Deeds for Your Destination” in The Word Appears in the Flesh

 What is the standard by which a person’s deeds are judged to be good or evil?
 It depends on whether or not you, in your thoughts, expressions, and actions, possess the testimony of putting the truth into practice and of living out truth reality.
 If you do not have this reality or do not live this out, then you are without a doubt an evildoer.
 How does God see evildoers?
 Your thoughts and external acts do not bear testimony for God, nor do they put Satan to shame or defeat Satan; instead, they shame God, and are riddled with marks that cause God to be ashamed.
 You are not testifying for God, not expending yourself for God, nor are you fulfilling your responsibility and obligations toward God; instead, you are acting for your own sake.
 What is the implication of “for your own sake”?
 For Satan.
 Therefore, in the end, God will say, “Depart from Me, you that work iniquity.”
 In God’s eyes, you have not done good deeds, but rather your behavior has turned evil.
-You will not be rewarded and God will not remember you.
-Is this not completely in vain?
-For each of you fulfilling your duty, no matter how profoundly you understand the truth, if you wish to enter truth reality, then the simplest way to practice is to think of the interests of God’s house in everything you do, and to let go of your selfish desires, your individual intent, motives, prestige, and status.
-Put the interests of God’s house first—this is the least you should do.
+Instead of meeting with God’s approval, you will be condemned.
+What does one with such a belief in God seek to gain?
+Would such belief not come to naught in the end?
+For all who fulfill their duty, however profound or shallow their understanding of the truth, the simplest way of practice by which to enter the truth reality is to think of the interests of God’s house in everything, and to let go of selfish desires, individual intentions, motives, reputation, and status.
+Put the interests of God’s house first—this is the least one should do.

 Excerpted from “Give Your True Heart to God, and You Can Obtain the Truth” in Records of Talks of Christ of the Last Days